 Mayonnaise (Japanese or American)

-Mottainai tip – the potato cooking liquid and leftover bones are a great starting point for a soup.
-Add a bay leaf, some whole peppercorns, plus the chicken carcass and giblets, etc., simmer for a few hours or pressure cook for 30 minutes, then strain, and you’ll have a lovely chicken stock with tons of flavor.
+* Mottainai tip – the potato cooking liquid and leftover bones are a great starting point for a soup.
+To potato water add a bay leaf, some whole peppercorns, plus the chicken carcass and giblets, etc., simmer for a few hours or pressure cook for 30 minutes, then strain, and you’ll have a lovely chicken stock with tons of flavor.

 • You’ll probably have leftover potatoes.
 Here’s my variation on a classic Leue family recipe: Dice the potatoes, chop an onion finely, and cook together with 4-5 pieces of diced bacon in a healthy glug of olive oil (you can use the leftover oil from the recipe above) in a skillet over medium heat, until the bacon is tender-crisp.
 Spoon off any excess fat and reserve.
 Crack 4-5 eggs into the pan and cook, stirring well, removing to a bowl when they are just about cooked through.
 Great with a bit of Espelette pepper or Calabrian chili oil.
 Great as-is or as a filling for flour tortillas.
 Try using any excess warm bacon fat and some lemon juice to make salad dressing.